kmmuntasir/atrium-tabs/ai-changelog.md

 ATRIUM-0052: Added unit tests for telemetry and metrics module, covering opt-in, data sent, and rate limiting.
 ATRIUM-0053: Implemented color-blind shape badge with ARIA label for group icons.
 ATRIUM-0054: Ensured all interactive UI elements have ARIA labels and keyboard navigation support.
+ATRIUM-0060: Implemented lazy/eager loading for tabs based on user preference, including `discarded` property in Tab model and `undiscardTab` function in background.js.
+ATRIUM-0060: Integrated `react-window` for UI virtualization in `GroupList.tsx` to optimize performance for large numbers of groups.